Tune Google Cloud Armor preconfigured WAF rules

 --json-custom-content-types "application/json,application/vnd.api+json,application/vnd.collection+json,application/vnd.hyper+json"

-The inspection of the POST body is still limited to the first 8 KB.
+The inspection of the POST body is limited to the first 8 KB.
 For more information, see Security policy limitations.

 • If the JSON parser returns no result, URI parsing might be attempted.
 If the URI parser returns no name-value parameters or only partial name-value parameters, the entire or partial string might be treated as the parameter name for the inspection.